From vision to action perspective

 We are emerging from a long period in which the private car was at the top of the pyramid.
 The traffic system is often designed to guide cars through the city as quickly and smoothly as possible.
 With the increase in the number of cars, including parking spaces, it is becoming increasingly clear that this leads to undesirable situations in various places.
 It is dangerous for children to play outside, there is noise pollution and poor air quality, and there is little room for greening.
 That is why we are developing a traffic system with more hierarchy and clarity.

-Through roads
+Through routes

 The main access roads to the outside remain important routes for motorized traffic.
 The speed limit here remains 50 to 80 km/h.

-Main cycle routes and historic ribbon development
+Main bicycle routes and historic ribbon roads

-for bicycles, pedestrians, and greenery.
+.
+That is why we are shifting the focus here to the ribbon as a bicycle street where cars are guests.
+Local traffic is possible, but through traffic is not.
+The ribbon roads will offer more space for bicycles, pedestrians, and greenery.
 By 2050, the speed limit here will be 30 km/h.
-This transition will be initiated on the historic Bleijerheiderstraat ribbon.
-Commercial activity and parking spaces attract unwanted traffic, which is why they are less suited to the ribbon structure.
+This transition will be initiated on the historic ribbon road Bleijerheiderstraat.
+Business activity and parking spaces attract unwanted traffic, so they are less suitable for the ribbon structure.
 The vacant rear areas offer space to relocate the current parking facilities (no addition of garage boxes) to the historic ribbon.

 Residential neighborhoods